Come 2 My House: Critical reception

-Despite receiving glowing reviews and wide variety - the album's funk, smooth ballads, gospel, hip-hop and bass-heavy beats were combined with Khan's lyrics, which were both seductive,(title track), spiritual, political ("Democrazy"), autobiographical ("This Crazy Life Of Mine"), provocative and humorous (I'll never open my legs again/to a man who's insecure, from "Never B Another Fool") - the Come 2 My House project was met with general indifference by musical audiences and is often regarded as Khan's second lost album.
+Despite receiving glowing reviews and wide variety – the album's funk, smooth ballads, gospel, hip-hop and bass-heavy beats were combined with Khan's lyrics, which were both seductive,(title track), spiritual, political ("Democrazy"), autobiographical ("This Crazy Life Of Mine"), provocative and humorous (I'll never open my legs again/to a man who's insecure, from "Never B Another Fool") – the Come 2 My House project was met with general indifference by musical audiences and is often regarded as Khan's second lost album.

+Commercial performance

 As of 2005 it has sold 76,000 copies in United States according to Nielsen SoundScan.